Jake Barrett

-Jake Dalton Barrett (born July 22, 1991) is an American professional baseball pitcher for the Acereros de Monclova of the Mexican League.
+Jake Dalton Barrett (born July 22, 1991) is an American former professional baseball pitcher.
 He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and New York Yankees.
 He played college baseball for Arizona State University.

 Amateur career

 Barrett began playing baseball when he was 10 years old.
 He attended Desert Ridge High School in Mesa, Arizona, and played for the school's baseball team.
 As a junior, he was named All-State.
 After the season, he played for the United States national baseball team in the 2008 World Junior Baseball Championship.
 As a senior, Barrett led his team to the state championship, throwing as hard as 95 mph.

-The Toronto Blue Jays selected Barrett in the third round of the 2009 MLB Draft, but he did not sign.
+The Toronto Blue Jays selected Barrett in the third round of the 2009 MLB draft, but he did not sign.
 He enrolled at Arizona State University, and played college baseball for the Arizona State Sun Devils baseball team.
 In 2010, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Professional career

 Arizona Diamondbacks

-The Arizona Diamondbacks chose Barrett in the third round of the 2012 MLB Draft.
+The Arizona Diamondbacks chose Barrett in the third round of the 2012 MLB draft.
 He signed and played for the South Bend Silver Hawks of the Single–A Midwest League in 2012, and the Visalia Rawhide of the High–A California League and Mobile BayBears of the Double–A Southern League in 2013.
 After the 2013 season, the Diamondbacks assigned him to the Salt River Rafters of the Arizona Fall League (AFL), and he appeared in the AFL Fall Stars Game.
 He pitched for Mobile and the Reno Aces of the Triple–A Pacific Coast League in 2014, where he had a combined 3.09 earned run average.
 He pitched for Mobile and Reno again in 2015.
 On November 20, 2015, the Diamondbacks added Barrett to their 40-man roster to protect him from the Rule 5 draft.

 Barrett was chosen for the United States national baseball team's roster for the 2015 Pan American Games.

 He made his MLB debut with the Diamondbacks on April 4, 2016.
 In 68 games, Barrett posted an ERA of 3.49 with 4 saves.
 The following two seasons, Barrett has struggled with consistency and injury, being limited to 35 total appearances between 2017 and 2018.

 Barrett was designated for assignment by the Diamondbacks on January 31, 2019, after the signing of Greg Holland was made official.